vapor/docs/4.0/docs/fluent/authentication.md

 Authorization: Basic dGVzdEB2YXBvci5jb2RlczpzZWNyZXQ=
 ```

-This request passes the username `test@vapor.codes` and password `secret` via the basic authentication header.
+This request passes the username `test@vapor.codes` and password `secret` via the Basic authentication header.
 You should see the previously created user returned.

-While you could theoretically use basic authentication to protect all of your endpoints, it's recommended to use a separate token instead.
+While you could theoretically use Basic authentication to protect all of your endpoints, it's recommended to use a separate token instead.
 This minimizes how often you must send the user's sensitive password over the Internet.
 It also makes authentication much faster since you only need to perform password hashing during login.

 ## User Token